Skip to main content

 Distinguishing Symptoms of Hormonal Imbalance

-The symptoms of and low estradiol can overlap, making it difficult to pinpoint the exact cause of one’s feelings without proper lab testing.
+The symptoms of low testosterone and low estradiol can overlap, making it difficult to pinpoint the exact cause of one’s feelings without proper lab testing.
 Both can contribute to a diminished sense of vitality.
 A nuanced understanding, however, can help guide the diagnostic process and treatment adjustments.
 The following table illustrates some of the distinct and overlapping symptoms associated with deficiencies in these two critical hormones in men.

 Symptom Category Primarily Associated with Low Testosterone Primarily Associated with Low Estradiol